Trade smarter, not harder, and get a 50% bonus on your first deposit with promo code QS50.

 Charts on Quotex typically display the price on the y-axis (vertical axis) and the time on the x-axis (horizontal axis).

-Different types of charts on Quotex
+Different Types of Charts on Quotex

-Candlestick charts
+Candlestick Charts

 Candlestick price charts are a popular type of price chart used in technical analysis.
 They provide detailed information about the price action of a financial asset over a specific period.